-Compensation components were also paid out in fiscal year 2021, however, that were still agreed under the previously applicable remuneration system.
-This related to the short- and long-term targets and variable remuneration components of the Management Board for the years 2018 and 2020 from the remuneration system valid until May 19, 2021.
+Compensation components were also paid out in fiscal year 2022, however, that were still agreed under the previously applicable remuneration system.
+This related to the long-term targets and variable remuneration components of the Management Board for the years 2019 from the remuneration system valid until May 19, 2021.